 Whether amalgam fillings are dangerous is not clear yet.
 Mercury in the amalgam is dangerous for health, but the amount of mercury in a dental amalgam filling is similar to the amount of mercury that we take from some seafood.
 Although they say that it is negligible, some authorities suggest restricting the use of amalgam for some patients with higher risk, such as pregnant/breastfeeding women, children, or people with kidney diseases.

-Some recent studies also found increased use of amalgam is associated with asthma and arthritis.
-Therefore, if you want to stay on the safe side and avoid amalgam filling side effects, you can consider other filling alternatives.
+Some recent studies4 also found that increased use of amalgam is associated with asthma and arthritis5.
+Therefore, if you want to stay on the safe side and avoid the side effects of amalgam fillings, you can consider other filling alternatives.

 What Are The Amalgam Filling Alternatives?

 If you find amalgam filling risky, you can consider other alternatives.
-An experienced and qualified dentist will explain the other options and potential advantages and disadvantages to you.
+An experienced and qualified dentist will explain the other options, as well as their potential advantages and disadvantages, to you.
 Here is a short takeaway about amalgam filling alternatives:

 White Filling:

-White tooth fillings are the most popular filling materials used in dental treatments.
+White tooth fillings are the most commonly used filling materials in dental treatments.
 They are usually resin-based, and thus they are also called “resin fillings” or” porcelain fillings”.
-They look like natural teeth, yet their durability is still less than amalgam fillings.
+They resemble natural teeth, yet their durability is still inferior to that of amalgam fillings.

 Dental Inlay/ Dental Onlay: